-Georgia’s state fish hatcheries have had a great fish production year in 2019.
-For the first time since 2014, no Wildlife Resources Division fish hatcheries were undergoing renovation, and all were hard at work producing fish.
-As a result, we stocked over 600,000 Largemouth bass in West Point Lake this year and a combined 1.2 million in Richard B. Russell, Jackson, Allatoona, and other smaller lakes around the state.
+Georgia’s state fish hatcheries have had a great fish production year in 2020.While the Covid-19 pandemic required some changes in operating procedures, all seven warmwater hatcheries operated by the Wildlife Resources Division continued to actively produce fish this spring.
+As a result, we stocked over 500,000 Largemouth bass in West Point Lake this year and a combined 1.1 million in Richard B. Russell, Jackson, Allatoona, and other smaller lakes around the state.

 How do we spawn Largemouth bass?

 Largemouth bass are spawned in South Georgia hatcheries, where spring comes earlier and bass spawn sooner than they do in north Georgia.
 The first step is to collect brood fish.
 Brood fish are carefully selected from bass populations with a history of producing big, fast-growing bass.
+In recent years we have taken that a step further by selecting the fastest growing fish from earlier generations and raising them to maturity on the hatchery to use as broodfish.
 These bass also have a high percentage of Florida bass genetics (usually greater than 80 percent).
 Under ideal conditions, some Largemouth bass can grow as fast as three pounds per year.
 This growth rate is some of the fastest Largemouth bass growth ever documented in public waters.
 Brood fish are stocked in hatchery spawning ponds with fiber mats placed around the shoreline.
 The bass then spawn on these fiber mats allowing hatchery staff to collect the fertilized eggs and hatch them in tanks inside the hatchery.

 What happens when the eggs hatch?